reekystive/vscode-pnpm-workspace/README.md

 2. Run `pnpm Workspace: Copy Workspace Dependency Paths Of...` from the Command Palette
 3. Select the package you want to get dependency paths for
 4. The workspace dependency paths will be copied to your clipboard, separated by newlines

+### Search in Package and Workspace Dependencies

+1. Open a pnpm workspace (a project with `pnpm-workspace.yaml`)
+2. Run `pnpm Workspace: Search in Package and Workspace Dependencies...` from the Command Palette
+3. Select the package you want to search in along with its dependencies
+4. VS Code's search panel will open with the package and its workspace dependencies pre-filled in the "files to include" field
+5. Enter your search term and the search will be scoped to only those packages

 The extension automatically scans your workspace on first use and caches the results.
 Use the re-scan command if you've added or removed packages.